Human Subjects in Research

 These are templates for your reference.
 See the Human Subjects Manual & Guide for instructions.

-HSC - Adverse Event Reporting Form (still only on paper)
+HSC - Adverse Event Reporting Form (can also be done in Cayuse under amendments)

 Use this form to report to HSC in the event of incidents of injury or other adverse effects by human subjects

-HSC - IRB Fees for private industry-funded projects proposals review
+HSC - IRB Fees for private industry-funded projects proposals review: $1500 for initial review; $500 for renewal